timjaanson/media-converter/README.md

 # Run examples

+## Output
+By default converted files will be saved to a directory called "output" in the mounted volume.

+To save the files to a different location, mount another volume to the container's "/output" directory:

+  `-v /tmp:/output`

+In the above example all converted files will be saved to /tmp on the host machine

 ## Manual mode
 Manually specifying converting application means you need to use the argument format of the application.